aiishaan/diningPhilosophers/README.md

 The program creates 10 astronomers who are either symmetric or asymmetric in their behavior:

-- **Symmetric Astronomers:** These astronomers attempt to pick up their left chopstick first and then their right chopstick.
+- **Symmetric Astronomers:** These astronomers attempt to pick up their left chopstick first and then their right chopstick
 - **Asymmetric Astronomers:** These astronomers attempt to pick up their right chopstick first and then their left chopstick

 The astronomers alternate between thinking and eating, with their actions being printed to the console.